y2kbugger/baremetal-riscv-renode/kos/readme.md

 bug - process corrupts in race condition when multitasking (~1/8 times launching) I want to stop a process and resume it.
     EOF can be sent via CTRL-D ('\004')
-I want monitor to have ability to suppress it's own prompt after launching so that other programs can use IO uninterupted
+I want other programs to be able to use the IO uninterupted while shell and others run int the background
+    could have notion of fg and bg
-    Need a way for monitor to poll kernel for process statuses i want to know if a Process has blown stack i want to know if we don't have room to allocate a new process i want programs to be able to request sleep
+    We could "peek" at next char and then ignore if it should belong to other process. i want to know if a Process has blown stack i want to know if we don't have room to allocate a new process i want programs to be able to request sleep